Pragmatismo/pigrow_windows_remote/README.md

 # pigrow_windows_remote

-This is the executable version of pigrow_remote.py for running on windows machines, it's currently in the testing and development stage so some features may not be working perfectly yet.
+This is the executable version of pigrow_remote.py for running on windows machines, this is the first version so there may be some bugs if you find any please tell me about them.

-The second beta fixes the refusing to exit bug and has a test fix for using background images under controlls, i'll do some more testing and hopefully a clean full version will be available soon.
+  NOTE - when pressing the install pigrow button to set up a pigrow it will take a very long time and look like nothing is happening, be patient and it'll finish eventually... it'll be updated with progreess bars soon, at the moment it's just running install.py found in the pigrow/scripts/setup folder, if it fails then try running this manually on the pi via the command line.

+  This is a very basic tool at this stage but expect lots of more useful and interesting features to appear soon...

+  More info at www.reddit.com/r/Pigrow